thiagobien/ACL/workshop/03_Monolith_to_Microservices/6_Deploy_the_Microservice/README.md

 ## Step 2.
 Deploy a new backend version (v2) of the Monolith

-1. Make sure to replace XX with your assigned workshop number.
+1. Create a new version of the monolith that can deal with the microservice **OrdersService**.
     ```
     oc new-app -e MYSQL_SERVICE_HOST=ticketmonster-db -e MYSQL_SERVICE_PORT=3306 --docker-image=dynatraceacm/ticketmonster-backend-v2:latest
     ```